 Our reviewers make every effort to answer these important questions.
 This information, however, is not always set in stone and our research may deviate from the process occasionally depending on the shifting policies of distributors and manufacturers.

 We strive to deliver top-quality and in-depth product reviews.
 Note that all the views expressed on our website are purely our own.
 Read our medical disclaimer for more information.

 If you wish to make any additional suggestion on our format for researching and creating our reviews, please contact us.

 Most of our reviews make reference to authoritative sources with a proven record for accuracy.
 We also rely on incorporate quotes from direct interviews with our team of experts, nutritionists, dieticians and fitness gurus.
 A visit to our About Us page will reveal the members of our Wellness, Contributor and Editorial teams.

 Our articles feature several in-text citations that are numbered and properly hyperlinked to external websites.
-Our main sources of information are: Better Business Bureau, nih.gov, MedlinePlus, Science.gov, Examine.com, Google Scholar, PubMed, Wikipedia, WebMD, Food and Drug Administration, Healthline and Federal Trade Commission
+Our main sources of information are Better Business Bureau, nih.gov, MedlinePlus, Science.gov, Examine.com, Google Scholar, PubMed, Wikipedia, WebMD, Food and Drug Administration, Healthline and Federal Trade Commission.

 We have developed a process of evaluating clinical research and other publicly available information for our product reviews.
-We combine this with expert opinion from our own team.
+We combine this process with expert opinions from our own team.
 It should be noted that the views expressed on this site are purely our own.
 Read our medical disclaimer for more information on this.